Inside: Day of the dead activities, crafts, videos, and lesson plans for the Spanish classroom.

 SONGS FOR DAY OF THE DEAD

 Here are two songs that work for different levels.
-You can also see my entire post on Day of the Dead songs, with many more options!
+You can also see my entire post on Day of the Dead songs, for more options.

 Chúmbala Cachúmbala